Senior Gardening

 Above is a composite of the gloxinias in my classroom that shows some of the variety in bloom colors and single and double blooms.

 gloxinias under plant lightsWe start and grow our gloxinias under plant lights.
 Plant lights might actually be a compliment to the units, as they're really just some old fluorescent shop lights.
-I do try to use the 5600K bulbs when I replace them, but most any fluorescent should do.
+I do try to use the 5600K or 6500K bulbs when I replace them, but most any fluorescent should do.
 Once you get your gloxinias going, a sunny windowsill can be a good growing location.
 Ours at school sat in a west window and also benefited from the fluorescent lights and the cool nighttime temperatures in the classroom.

 August 22, 2008